Click or tap on any image to see all from this page enlarged.

 St Saviour Church, Dartmouth

 In the centre of Dartmouth, in the most interesting part of the town, is this fine old church dating to 1372.
-It caught my eye from this low position with its dramatic angles and complexity of shapes.
+It caught my eye from this low position with its dramatic angle and complex of shapes.
 It is a very distinctive building, standing on a grassy area at the end of Anzac Street.
 Like many of the churches in this area it still has an ancient screen, and very distinctive metal work on the church doors.
-Its peculiar chequered history has left a mark on the architecture, for it seems to have a distinctively different character compared to surrounding churches.
+Its peculiar chequered history has left a mark on the architecture, for it seems to have a distinctive character compared to surrounding churches.

 I have since discovered that the church has an interesting history.
 It is not the original church of the town – the ‘Mother Church’ of St Clements.
 That was built quite a distance from the town centre, up a steep hill.
 When Edward I visited the town, to inspect the port as a communication link with this native Normandy, the people asked him for a new church because of the ‘very great fatigue’ in their bodies from walking up the hill to St Clements in Townstal.
 He gave permission, and the land was gifted by a local family.